 The main signs that your grill needs some attention will be that visible grease will build up on the grill’s surface, and that your food is starting to stick to the surface more easily.
-However there are also some more subtle changes that will occur.
+However some more subtle changes will occur.
 Your food will begin to cook unevenly due to the buildup of grim along the grill’s surface, and flakes of burnt oil will also start to develop on your food.

-If any of these start occurring then it’s time to snap into action.
+If any of these start occurring, then it’s time to snap into action.

 How often should I clean a flat top grill?

 One of the best ways to protect a grill from general wear and rust is to clean it regularly.
-However wile it might sound ideal to clean it as frequently as possible, this isn’t always realistic.
+However while it might sound ideal to clean it as frequently as possible, this isn’t always realistic.
 At the very least you should clean it after every use.
-This will help stop excess fat from setting on the grill surface, which will in turn help prevent harmful bacteria from developing on the grill surface.
+This will help stop excess fat from setting on the grill surface, which will help prevent harmful bacteria from developing on the grill surface.

 Beyond this, try to clean it every month, even if it’s not in use.
-Flat top grills are always exposed by their very nature, so dust, dirt and bacteria can develop on their surface even when they’re not in use.
+Flat top grills are always exposed by their very nature, so dust, dirt, and bacteria can develop on their surface even when they’re not in use.